Skip to main content

 Intro to the Business Technology Roundtable

-Today, the application of technology is an integral part of most businesses – in some shape or form.
+Today, the application of technology is an integral part of most businesses, in some shape or form.
 However, while many decision makers are now primarily concerned with using technology to pursue new business opportunities, and gaining business-related capabilities is their main objective, the vendors and suppliers that they encounter sometimes don't speak the same language.

-Matching buyer's business needs with technology vendor's offerings is sometimes referred to as the business/technology alignment chasm.
+Matching a buyer's business needs with a technology vendor's offerings is sometimes called the business/technology alignment chasm.
 Filling that void with substantive information, meaningful guidance, and compelling "how-to" storylines is the charter of the Business Technology Roundtable (BTR).
-We seek to shed light where there has been an apparent absence of editorial illumination.

 They should also value delivering business results promptly, instead of merely applying inventive product features and functions.
 Once informed, they'll likely crave low-cost integration into existing business processes, pay-as-you-go pricing, and efficient knowledge transfer.